moneitor/_pipeline/README.md

-I am learning Python on my free time, and to do it I decided to create some simple tools that should help me speed up my workflow and scene creation inside Houdini, and hopefully with time I will be able to integrate more softwares like Nuke, Maya and PFtrack.
+I am learning Python on my free time, and to do it I decided to create some simple tools that should help me speed up my workflow and scene creation inside Houdini, doing things like enforcing name convention, setting and loading tools at running time, create all the needed Environment variables, store information of the shots inside Json files so then I can query information or create a database, and hopefully with time I will be able to integrate more softwares like Nuke, Maya and PFtrack.

 The scripts might not be elegant and this is because I am fairly new to the